-3.22 Statement of cash flow
+3.23 Statement of Cash flow

 Cash flows are reported using indirect method, whereby net profits before tax is adjusted for the effects of transactions of a non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
-The cash flows from regular revenue generating (operating activities), investing and financing activities of the
+The cash flows from regular revenue generating (operating activities), investing and financing activities of the Company are segregated.

-For the purpose of the statement of cash flow, cash and cash equivalents consist of cash and short-term deposits, as defined above, as they are considered an integral part of the Company's cash management.
+For the purpose of the Statement of Cash Flow, cash and cash equivalents consist of cash and short-term deposits, as defined above, as they are considered an integral part of the Company's cash management.

-3.23 Earnings per share
+3.24 Earnings per share

-The basic earnings/(loss) per share is computed by dividing the net profit/ (loss) attributable to owner's of the Company for the year by the weighted average number of equity shares outstanding during reporting period
+The basic earnings/(loss) per share is computed by dividing the net profit/ (loss) attributable to owner's of the Company for the year by the weighted average number of equity shares outstanding during reporting period.